ysun98/Contributions/CONTRIBUTING.md

   it is only for Bioconductor package contributors.
 * Once the package has been moderated, it will be built on our build system, on three platforms (Linux, Mac OS X, and Windows).
-A build report will be appended to the issue that you've created in this repository.
+A link to a build report will be appended to the issue that you've created in this repository.
 * **IMPORTANT**: For subsequent changes to your package to be picked up, you must [add a webhook](#adding-a-web-hook)